 Why data sovereignty matters now

 European companies are deeply embedded in global cloud ecosystems.
 Today, more than 70% of the European cloud market is dominated by US-based hyperscalers such as Amazon Web Services, Microsoft Azure, and Google Cloud.
 European providers collectively account for only around 15%. (source: Synergy Research Group).
-This concentration creates structural dependencies and raises growing concern among business and IT leaders.
+This concentration creates structural dependencies and raises growing concerns among business and IT leaders.
 According to Gartner, more than 60% of Western European CIOs now plan to reduce their reliance on global hyperscalers and instead prioritize local or regional cloud alternatives.

 The takeaway is clear: data sovereignty has moved out of the compliance corner and into the boardroom.
 It has become a strategic question of control, risk management, and operational autonomy in an increasingly complex digital environment.